-This is a fully accredited two-year training program in adult and pediatric neuropathology, affiliated with Harvard Medical School and based at Brigham and Women’s Hospital and Boston Children’s Hospital with rotations to the Medical Examiner Office and Massachusetts Eye and Ear Infirmary.
+This is a fully accredited two-year training program in adult and pediatric neuropathology.
+The program is affiliated with Harvard Medical School and based at Brigham and Women’s Hospital, Boston Children’s Hospital, Dana-Farber Cancer Institute, and with rotations to the Medical Examiner Office and Massachusetts Eye and Ear Infirmary.

-Opportunities for research collaboration with staff members are available in the areas of brain tumor biology, cancer genetics including genomic and mutational profiling of adult and pediatric brain tumors, neurodegenerative disorders, neurotoxicology, and developmental and neuromuscular neurobiology.
-Faculty members of allied services from all hospitals also accept residents for research training.
+Opportunities for research collaborations with Harvard-affiliated research groups are available in the areas of brain tumor biology, cancer genetics including genomic and mutational profiling of adult and pediatric brain tumors, informatics, neurodegenerative disorders, neurotoxicology, and developmental and neuromuscular neurobiology.
+Faculty members of allied services from all hospitals accept trainees for research training.